kasztp/DeepRacer_RewardFunctions/README.md

-# DeepRacer_RewardFunctions
+# DeepRacer Reward Functions

-Collection of my AWS DeepRacer reward functions for possible later reuse
+Collection of AWS DeepRacer reward functions used by me for possible later reuse.